-Refer to Bal Suraksha App (free download on Google Playstore in 10 languages)-Prevention tab.
+Refer to Bal Suraksha App (free download on Google Playstore in 10 languages)-Prevention tab-how to answer children's questions.
 You may use words like susu place/potty place/birth passage/baby house/ mama's baby cell and daddy's baby cell to answer the questions of small children if you are not comfortable using words like penis, vagina, genitals, womb, etc.